Steve Irwin: Sporting activities

-Irwin loved mixed martial arts competitions and trained with Greg Jackson in the fighting/grappling system of Gaidojutsu.
+Irwin enjoyed mixed martial arts competitions and trained with Greg Jackson in the fighting and grappling system of Gaidojutsu.

-He was an avid cricket fan.
-This was seen during his visit to Sri Lanka where he played cricket with some local children and said 'I love cricket' and 'It's a shame we have to go catch some snakes now'.
-This was seen during the Crocodile Hunter episode 'Island of the Snakes'.
+Irwin was an avid cricket fan.
+During his visit to Sri Lanka, he played cricket with local children and said "I love cricket" and "It's a shame we have to go catch some snakes now".
+This appeared in the Crocodile Hunter episode "Island of the Snakes".

-Having grown up in Essendon, Irwin was a fan of the Essendon Bombers, an Australian rules football club in the Australian Football League.
-Irwin took part in an Australian Rules football promotion in Los Angeles as part of 'Australia Week' in early 2006.
-After his death, a picture of Irwin wearing a Bombers guernsey was shown by ESPN.com in their Bottom 10 ranking of the worst Division I FBS college football teams after Week 1 of the season in tribute to him.
+Having grown up in Essendon, Irwin supported the Essendon Bombers in the Australian Football League.
+He took part in an Australian Rules football promotion in Los Angeles during "Australia Week" in early 2006.
+After his death, ESPN.com displayed a photograph of Irwin wearing a Bombers guernsey in its Bottom 10 ranking of the worst Division I FBS college football teams after Week 1 of the season.

-Having lived in Queensland most of his life, Irwin was also a fan of rugby league.
-As a teenager, he played for the Caloundra Sharks as a second-rower, and as an adult he was known to be a passionate Brisbane Broncos fan and was involved with the club on several occasions.
-On one occasion after turning up to training he asked if he could tackle the largest player, Shane Webcke.
-Despite being thrown to the ground and looking like he'd been crushed he was jovial about the experience.
+Having lived in Queensland for most of his life, Irwin also supported rugby league.
+As a teenager, he played as a second-rower for the Caloundra Sharks, and as an adult he was a passionate Brisbane Broncos fan.
+On one occasion, after arriving at training, he asked to tackle the largest player, Shane Webcke.
+Despite being thrown to the ground, he remained jovial.

-Irwin also supported rugby union, being a fan of the national team, the Wallabies.
+Irwin also supported rugby union and was a fan of the national team, the Wallabies.
 He once wore a Wallaby jersey during a demonstration at the zoo.
-A behind-the-scenes episode of The Crocodile Hunter showed Irwin and the crew finding a petrol station in a remote part of Namibia to watch the Wallabies defeat France in the 1999 Rugby World Cup Final.
+A behind-the-scenes episode of The Crocodile Hunter showed Irwin and the crew finding a petrol station in remote Namibia to watch the Wallabies defeat France in the 1999 Rugby World Cup Final.

 Irwin was also a talented surfer.